 21st century FinTech products are considered disruptive innovations.
 These products leverage digital technology and consumer data, using both data aggregation and advanced data analytics to create entirely new financial services products.
+These products are being developed by FinTech and eCommerce companies as well as financial institutions, including banks.
 Some examples of these products are outlined below.

 Many financial services products now use algorithms.
 An increasingly common use of algorithms is algorithmic credit scoring.
 An algorithmic credit score collects a customer's digital footprint and pairs it with traditional credit scores to create an enhanced credit score for approving borrowers.
 Banks and other lenders are increasingly turning to additional, unstructured, and semi-structured data sources.
 Those sources are a combination of social media activity, mobile phone use, online browsing, email receipts, text message activity, and geotrackers.
 Together they capture a more nuanced view of creditworthiness, and improve the rating accuracy of loans.